 The leaders (“Elder”) of Knox must subscribe to these secondary standards.
 Therefore, you know where our church stands on theology and practice.

 It is not necessary for visitors or even members of Knox, to believe that the Westminster Standards are the best expression of what the Bible teaches.
-From what’s said above, you know that in sermons, Sunday Schools and other occasions, the teachings will be in agreement with Confession and Catechisms – of summary of what the Bible teaches.
+But, from what’s already been stated, you know that in sermons, Sunday Schools and other occasions, the teachings will be in agreement with Confession and Catechisms – summaries of what the Bible teaches.